AvolitesLtd/TitanManual/docs/about-the-consoles/sapphire-touch.md

 and play back cues or chases. \(I\) **The Preset Page Select buttons** in the centre of the faders let you change to a different page.

-\(J\) The **Macro Buttons** store frequently used sequences of keypresses which can be replayed with a single button press.
-Playbacks can also be stored here.
+\(J\) The **Macro Buttons** store playbacks or frequently used sequences of keypresses which can be replayed with a single button press.
 The display immediately above the buttons shows legends for the buttons.

 \(K\) The **Playback faders** are used to store and play back cues or chases.